 Native American Traditions

 Native American tribes throughout North America have consumed minnows for centuries, recognizing their nutritional value and abundance.
-Traditional preparation included smoking, drying, and grinding into protein-rich meal.
+Traditional preparation included smoking, drying, and grinding into protein-rich meal that could be stored for long periods.
+This made minnows valuable emergency food during harsh winters.

 Modern Consumption Worldwide